TymekDev/byocss/navbar.md

 ```

 Name is what is going to be displayed in the navbar, and the URL is... well, the URL.
-The weight can handle order of entries, it is 0 by default, and entries are sorted in descending order.
+The weight can handle order of entries, it has to be positive value.
+Entries with weight provided are sorted in descending order while entries without weight are sorted alphabetically by name.

 ## Combining Both Approaches
 It is possible to combine the two approaches described above.